fThAbhishek-Pandey/React-hooks/Readme.md

 ```
 ### UseEffect
 - useEffect is a hook which provide us to use sideeffect .
+- After every re-render with changed dependencies, React will first run the cleanup function (if you provided it) with the old values, and then run your setup function with the new values.
+After your component is removed from the DOM, React will run your cleanup function.
+- The list of all reactive values referenced inside of the setup code.
+Reactive values include props, state, and all the variables and functions declared directly inside your component body.
 ###### SideEffect function
  - this is the fuction which is depends on other fuction and we need to re-run that fuction after running that fuction .
  ```js